-Make your own mysterious thylacine mask inspired by the thylacines that are part of the the National Museum of Australia's collection.
+Make your own mysterious thylacine mask inspired by the thylacines that are part of the Museum's collection.

 How to make a thylacine mask

 Can you image what thylacines were like?
 Were they friendly or ferocious?
 Crazy or calm?
 Big or small?
 Imagine the thylacine and make your own mysterious mask.

 - cardboard (old boxes are great)